 Final Word

-Trading indicators are tools for understanding the stock market.
+Trading indicators are tools often covered in an investment banking course to understand the stock market.
 They show us things like which way prices are going, how fast they’re moving, and how many people are buying and selling stocks.
 Big banks, investment firms, experts in trading, and even regular folks who invest for the long term use these tools to help them make smart decisions.
 But just like any tool, you have to use them the right way and know what they’re telling you to get the most out of them.